Karim797/employee-attrition-prediction/README.md

 # 🏆 Final Model Selection

-Although **Gradient Boosting with SMOTE** achieved the highest Recall score and showed strong performance in detecting attrition cases, **Tuned Logistic Regression** was selected as the final deployed model because it is:
+**Logistic Regression with SMOTE** was selected as the final deployment model because it provided the best overall balance between **Recall and F1-score** for this imbalanced employee attrition classification problem.

+Although **Decision Tree** achieved a higher Recall score, Logistic Regression with SMOTE demonstrated more stable and balanced performance, making it a more reliable choice.

+Additionally, it offers:

-- Simpler
+- Better interpretability
+- Lower risk of overfitting
-- Faster
+- Faster prediction speed
-- More interpretable
-- Less computationally expensive
+- Lower computational cost
-- More practical for real-world HR deployment
+- Better suitability for real-world HR deployment

 ---